Dizolivemint/dizolivemint.github.io/_posts/2019-07-15-Make-your-own-RPG.md

 Koji makes it easy to build apps and games for you or your business.

-## How do I make a game for my Business?
+## How do I make a game for myself or business?

 1. Pick a game from the [Koji app store](https://withkoji.com)
 2. Click Remix to make your own version